Individual Workshop Calls for Participation

 How to Submit

 SC presents full- and half-day workshops with the goal of expanding the knowledge base of practitioners and researchers in a particular area of interest.
 Workshops provide a venue for focused, in-depth presentations, discussion, interaction, and hands-on activities.
-Many workshops are organized as “mini-conferences” on a specific theme with their own keynote speaker, while others may be focused on developing recommendations for future research and development directions for a specific HPC community.
+Many workshops are organized as “mini-conferences” on a specific theme with their own featured speaker, while others may be focused on developing recommendations for future research and development directions for a specific HPC community.

 Workshop proposals are peer-reviewed and selected with a preference for submissions that foster deep and interactive dialogue on topics of interest to the HPC community.